+The lessons we take from obstacles we encounter can be fundamental to later success.
+Recount a time when you faced a challenge, setback, or failure.
+How did it affect you, and what did you learn from the experience?

 Saved 17:18.
 I just finished finalizing all the documents for the upcoming event.
 I smiled as this is finally the last event I will lead as the student council president for the academic year 2020-2021.
 Just as I was closing my laptop, my phone rang and a text message came from one of the judges for the cooking competition of the end-of-year event I organized: “Cat, I need to talk to you about the rubrics and concept of this competition.
 Can we call at 19:00?”
 Then, my smile drained, and my heart started beating out of my chest.

 3 months before the event, I’ve dedicated my time into organizing my end-of-year event and ensuring that every single detail is planned out.
 By then, I knew that I would be moving to a different school; hence, I wanted the event to be memorable for both teachers and students.
 A day before the event, a problem occurred.
 I had to come up with a plan that aligns with how the teachers envisioned the competition and it led me to understand the importance of persevering through challenges and difficulties when it’s least expected.